View our entire library of updates and reviews on Cognos new features.

 Remember how we used to be able to only chart one measure at a time with most visualizations?
-If you wanted to have multiple measures as “categories,” you had to revert back to the old Cognos Charts, which looked like taking a trip back to the 90’s.
-With Cognos 11.1.6, we can now add multiple measures to a single visualization, giving us a new modern look we want without having to forfeit functionality.
+If you wanted to have multiple measures as categories, you had to revert back to the old Cognos Charts, which looked like taking a trip back to the 90’s.
+With Cognos 11.1.6, we can add multiple measures to a single visualization, giving a modern look without having to forfeit functionality.

 We can add another object to map visualizations to support different categories and color them based on categorization.